How to Get Rid of Geese

 goose habitat

 Geese are migratory, but being a species of waterfowl, they actually spend the majority of their time on the ground.
-Their preferred residence is any decently sized grassland near a body of water.
+Their preferred residence is any decently sized grassland near a reliable water source.

 Thus, homes with a lawn beside a stream, pond, or lake can be prime territory, as well as larger homes that have a built-in swimming pool.